jorgecarleitao/arrow2/README.md

 * `MutableArray` API to work in-memory in-place.
 * faster IPC reader (different design that avoids an extra copy of all data)
 * IPC supports 2.0 (compression)
-* FFI support for dictionary-encoded arrays
+* FFI support for dictionary-encoded arrays and union array
+* All implemented arrow types pass IPC integration tests against other implementations

 ### Parquet